ULCSC/ULCSC.github.io/_posts/2025-02-25-Student_Resources.md

 ## Issues / Feedback / Contributing

-If you see any issues with this README, don't hesitate to let one of the executives know Also if you know of another resource students have readilly available please let one of the executives know so we can add it ASAP.
-If you want, you can also send us a MarkDown file, and we'll add it to the site.
+If you see any problems with these pages (incorrect information, misspelled words, incorrect formatting), please create an issue on the repo, or let one of the executives know.

+If you have an idea for a resource or page that could be useful, or you want to get involved with the club, please become a contributor!
+See more on that in the README.